idiap/bob/doc/index.rst

  The |project| Project
 =======================

-|project| is a signal-processing and machine learning toolbox for Biometrics
+|project| is a free signal-processing and machine learning toolbox
-developed at  the `Idiap`_ Research Institute, in Switzerland.
+developed by the Biometrics group at `Idiap`_ Research Institute, Switzerland.
 The toolbox is written in a mix of `Python`_ and `C++` and is designed to be both efficient and to reduce development time.

-To learn about this project's motivations and history, visit :doc:`Motivation`.
+* To learn about this project's motivations and history, visit :doc:`Motivation`.

+* For a brief summary of what you can do with |project|, have a look at :doc:`Overview`.

+* To just get started using |project|, skip ahead to :doc:`Installation`.

 We believe in free software and development standards. |project| is a freely available library, licensed under the terms of the GPL v3.
 For more information